Tartarus-Studio/website/README.md

 ---

 ## Contact
-For questions or support, reach out at studio@tartarus.dev
+For questions or support, reach out at dev@tartarus.studio